gpilgrim2670/VerticalTable/README.md

  ```

 One thing to watch when creating grouped columns is that you create two different elements in the table’s header.
-You can style these using headingStyle or groupHeadingStyle.
+You can style these using `headingStyle` or `groupHeadingStyle`.
 But since we already had a CSS stylesheet going, we customized the background color and font color by accessing the header groups.

 ```
 .rt-thead, .rt_header_class {